What are you looking for?

 4. Chobe National Park

-Renowned for its massive elephant herds and riverfront teeming with wildlife, Chobe National Park is an ideal location for wildlife photographers.
-Easily accessible from the town of Kasane, the park features a variety of ecosystems, such as the Chobe River floodplains, woodlands, and the Savuti Marsh.
+Easily accessible from the town of Kasane, the park features a variety of ecosystems, including the Chobe River floodplains, woodlands, and the Savuti Marsh.
 Game drives are conducted in open-sided safari vehicles for unobstructed views of the animals and landscapes.
 Boat safaris, night drives, and sunset cruises are all unique highlights for visiting photographers.

 Wildlife: Elephants, lions, leopards, giraffes, hippos, and over 450 bird species.